BelaBartok39/Fancy_D/README.md

 - There may be some inconsistencies in handling the `--add` option.
 (Rare at the moment)

 ## Contributing
-Contributions to Fancy Directory Sort are welcome!
+Contributions (and suggestions) to Fancy Directory Sort are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

 ## License
 This project is licensed under the MIT License.
 Naturally, we are not responsible for what happens to your files if software is not used as designed.
 Source code available for free.